-You agree that you use Managed Functions at your own risk.
+You agree that you use Functions at your own risk.

 You acknowledge that we are not responsible for the conduct or activities of any of your Users and that we are not liable for such under any circumstances.

-You agree to indemnify us for any loss, damage, cost or expense that we may suffer or incur as a result of your negligent Use of Managed Functions under this Agreement, including any breach by you of this Agreement.
+You agree to indemnify us for any loss, damage, cost or expense that we may suffer or incur as a result of your negligent Use of Functions under this Agreement, including any breach by you of this Agreement.

-We will indemnify you against direct loss, damage, cost or expense that you may incur as a result of our negligence in managing Managed Functions on your behalf.
-To the extent permitted by law, our liability in aggregate across all claims is limited to the total amount of fees paid by you at the time the loss or damage becomes known by either party.
+We will indemnify you against direct loss, damage, cost or expense that you may incur as a result of our negligence in managing Functions on your behalf.
+To the extent permitted by law, our liability in aggregate across all claims is limited to the total amount of fees paid by you during the 12 months preceding the time the loss or damage becomes known by either party.

-To the extent permitted by law, we will not be liable for any indirect loss, damage, cost or expense resulting from your Use of Managed Functions under this Agreement.
+To the extent permitted by law, we will not be liable for any indirect loss, damage, cost or expense resulting from your Use of Functions under this Agreement.